TransKey History, Technology and Modern TK-II Usage

 Original 1990 TransKey-I Design Drawings

 So fast forward 25 years, where advances in technology has made everything smaller, faster, and cheaper.
 The new TransKey which is known as the TK-II, is now based upon a single microcontroller chip made by MicroChip called the PIC16F1847.
 Everything that used to be made up of individual chips, now resides within a very small mini-DIP 18-pin integrated circuit package.
 It still does the same thing as it's much older cousin, but now takes up a lot less room, power, and cost.
 Also it's code is much less finicky about your choice of keyboards, other then it should be some flavor of PS/2.

-The diagram above reveals how some of the 'special' key assignments are being mapped on a typical 104-key PS/2 keyboard, based on the latest TK-II Firmware.
+The diagrams above reveal how the 'special' key assignments are being mapped on a typical 104-key PS/2 keyboard, based on the latest TK-II Firmware versions.

 Lets get into how these special key assignments are utilized, and specifically what they will do for your Atari 8-Bit computer.

 Also in that diagram you'll see that the modifier keys ALT, CTRL, and SHIFT have been highlighted in 3 different colors (RED, BLUE, GREEN).
 Since a lot of the extra functionality requires the use of at least one modifier key being pressed in combination with another key, these colors are being used to show which modifier key is linked to what 'function' key in order to activate or access a given feature.

 The table to the right lists the special key assignments and their specific functions, giving definitions for each.
 And in the following paragraphs some of the more involved assignments will be talked about in greater detail.